iamrajagrawal/Basic-InventoryApp-Using-Java/README.md

 # Basic-InventoryApp-Using-Java
-A java based inventory application based on two tier architecture.

-This inventory application comprises of two layers i.e. Data Layer(Inventorydl) and Presentation Layer(Inventorypl)
+A java based inventory application based on two tier architecture i.e. Data Layer and Presentation Layer.

 In order to execute the application move to inventoryapp/inventorypl/testCase and type the following command

 java -classpath inventorydl.jar;inventorypl.jar;.
-ItemUITestCase (We have included both jar files in classpath)

-Thank You!
+ItemUITestCase